wangwii/spark-scala-dev/README.md

-# spark-groovy
+# spark-scala-dev
-Spark with Groovy runtime env.
+Spark with Scala runtime env for DEV.